SWFSC/glider-lab/README.md

 # glider-lab
 Repository of the Ecosystem Science Division (ESD) at Southwest Fisheries Science Center (SWFSC) glider lab.

-See the [glider-lab-manual](https://swfsc.github.io/glider-lab-manual) for more in-depth info.
+See the [glider lab manual](https://swfsc.github.io/glider-lab-manual) for more in-depth info.

 ## Directories

-Descriptions of the various glider-lab directories.

 ### GIS_layers